LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 Research Considerations

 The LSRP is designed for research purposes in non-institutionalized populations.
 It assesses personality traits associated with psychopathy rather than providing clinical diagnosis.
 Elevated scores indicate presence of psychopathic characteristics but do not indicate psychopathology requiring clinical intervention in the absence of other indicators (Levenson et al., 1995).
+Because the two subscales carry different correlates, researchers should analyze and report them separately rather than relying on a total score.

 Ethical Considerations